a1sayed/handbook/_docs/index.markdown

 ---
 # What is this?

-This site is an [open-source](http://en.wikipedia.org/wiki/Open_source) site describing how Stylight works and why.
+This site is an [open-source](http://en.wikipedia.org/wiki/Open_source) site describing how Stylight works and why. noice

 [Stylight](http://www.stylight.com) is a product company based in Munich (Germany) with another office in Philadelphia (US).